charris/pyfli/README.md

 to be careful and track the precision in use.

 Both Python and Numpy are needed for installation.
-The supported versions are Python 2.6-2.7 and Numpy &ge 1.5.
+The supported versions are Python 2.6-2.7 and Numpy >= 1.5.
 These versions are probably conservative and it is likely that earlier versions will work.
 Python 3 is not currently supported, but as far as I know the only things that may create difficulties are strings.
 One case that will definitely cause